Difference Between GSD and Alsatian

 Working Shepherd dogs were selected for this purpose.
 They were trained, and then it became the modern GSD, aka German Shepherd Dog.

-Many German herdsmen continued to work their shepherding Dogs like earlier time.
+Many German herdsmen continued to work their shepherding Dogs like in earlier times.
 They didn’t give them cross-breeding so that it could give them better results.
 So they were called Old Shepherding Dogs.

 It was only in the year 2009 that rule changed.
 Modern GSD is very different from the old German shepherding Dogs of the 19th and 20th centuries.

-It was also forbidden to crossbreed GSD with another breed of dogs.
-GSD has been classified into various subgroups according to its region, by its coat types and other features.
+It was also forbidden to crossbreed GSD with another breed of dog.
+GSD has been classified into subgroups according to its region, coat types, and other features.

 What is Alsatian?